ndykman/CSharp-katas/README.md

 # CSharp-katas
-Some brief exercise to keep your C# skills, well, sharper.
+Some brief exercises to keep your C# skills, well, sharper.